 Corporations and Limited Liability Companies will need to do a statewide and local search to see if the name they want to use is available.
 A State of Connecticut business name search can be done on the Connecticut Secretary of State website, while the local search can be done through the Town Clerk.

-The DBA being registered will not be able to use the entity designator such as corporation, corp, inc, LLC, Limited Liability Company, etc.
+The DBA being registered will not be able to use entity designators such as corporations, corp, Inc., LLCs, Limited Liability Company, etc.

 Step 2: File the Application for Reservation of Name Form